ibm-cloud-docs/cloud-logs/alerts.md

 7. Monitoring and reporting

-   Throughout the alerting process, IBM Cloud Logs continuously monitors the system’s status.
+   Throughout the alerting process, {{site.data.keyword.logs_full_notm}} continuously monitors the system’s status.
 It can keep track of acknowledgment status, resolution time, and other metrics to generate reports and help with post-incident analysis and improvement.

 ## Alert types
 {: #alert-types}

-IBM Cloud Logs provides 6 types of alerts that you can configure.
+{{site.data.keyword.logs_full_notm}} provides 6 types of alerts that you can configure.

 ### Standard alerts
 {: #alert-standard}